MolimoWang/EventManagementSystem/01-requirements/UseCase/Common/04-view_event_registrations.md

 #### Course of Events
 1. The organizer or administrator selects the "View Event Registrations" option from event details page(22-view_event_details.png).
-3. The system displays the registration details page(23-view_event_registrations.png).
+2. The system displays the registration details page(23-view_event_registrations.png).

 ### 02 - Alternate course of events

-#### Event Not Found
-- If the selected event does not exist, the system displays an error message and prompts the organizer to select a valid event.
+- None.
 ## Exceptions
 - **System Error**: If a system error occurs while retrieving the registration details, the system displays an error message and prompts the organizer to try again later.